 - Participate in a Zoom meeting with the workshop organizers and a couple of short zoom meetings with other participants.

 During the Workshop.
 Workshop sessions are designed to engage participants in the course design process, to provide opportunities to participate in pedagogic demonstrations and to facilitate the development of an implementation plan.
 Every session will require active participation and opportunities for you to interact with other participants.
 You will also have opportunities to work with others attending the workshop.

-The application portal opened in late February 2022 (now closed) with a rolling acceptance procedure that continues until all workshop slots are filled.
+The application portal will open in January 2023 with a rolling acceptance procedure that continues until all workshop slots are filled.

 To meet the goals of increasing diversity in the profession, the cohort will be chosen to represent a diverse set of institutions and instructors.
 To this end, the application will not only ask about your teaching background but it will also ask some demographic information.

 All workshop inquiries should be directed to: KimMarie McGoldrick, firstname.lastname@example.org.